Munich: Organic delicatessen, groceries and corner stores

 While these small supermarkets cater for all daily necessities including fresh fruits and veges there's no such thing as an all-organic immigrant grocery focussing on the latter and supplementing with a selection of dry goods and delicatessen from their owner's place of birth.
 The nearest you come is Giesinger Fruchtmarkt near tube-stop Kolumbusplatz.
 Since about three quarters of the fruits and veges as well as most of the Italian delicatessen are conventional you have to carefully watch out for the bio keyword.
 Apart from organic greens they also offer organic choices for olive oil, wine, pasta and cheese.

 Specializing in cheese and supplements -- wine, olives, oil, herbs, condiments, to name a few -- the Luigino's booth in the Southern part of Viktualienmarkt, opposite the crossing of Reichenbachstraße and Blumenstraße is the perfect place to shop for a picknick or the no-frills romantic candle light dinner.
 Once an almost entirely organic cheese booth the percentage of organic products on sale has diminished during the past years: mainly due to the advent of artisanal, yet conventional Italian cured meats, partially due to a lesser focus on organic labels on the selection of cheeses.
 When ordering an Italian-style sandwich to take away you may wish to enquire about the ingredients and probably stick to the vegetarian ones since the Italian cured meat products usually are not organic.
-The owner once run a delicatessen in Maxvorstand which unfortunately is closed.
+The owner once run a delicatessen in Maxvorstand which was replaced by an organic ice-cream parlour in 2018.

 Ceased to exist